-Human Geography is a broad-ranging subject.
-As a social science, Human Geography is concerned with the spatial patterns of human activity and the character of regions and places.
+Human Geography is a broad-ranging social science that is concerned with the spatial patterns of human activity and the character of regions and places.